 Here, on the Ace of Blades, we find as one might expect, Pentagram #1, indicating its authority as the Alpha of Vau.
 This, is the same Hexagram and Pentagram found on all of the Aces.

 Air’s instinct and urge is to “Ascend” as the principle of Levity and so its lightning bolt is ascending.
 The Planetary is Neptune of course, planet of Kether (Crown).

 The Scene: The Hidden Diamond sits amongst the newly forming universe, where Air is coming into being through the union of Fire and Water.
-Here the element is represented by the delicate black butterfly which symbolizes the frolicking and clever nature of mind and thought which defines Air’s special qualities.
-Levity is that special quality of Air that makes it especially important to alchemy.
+Here, the element is represented by the delicate black butterfly, which symbolizes the frolicking and clever nature of mind and thought which defines Air’s special qualities.
+Levity, is that magick of Air, that makes it especially important to Alchemy.
 The two interplaying mercurial elements of Air and Earth sport the colors of Alchemy, green and gold, in this tarot.
 The planet represents ideas and the formulation of Earth, its sister element, showing the special relationship they have.
-In the above a white light is the hint of Fire, the Father from which the Son, Air, emerges, while below the clouds represent the Mother or Water.
+In the above, a white light is the hint of Fire, the Father from which the Son, Air, emerges, while below, the clouds represent the Mother or Water.